pedrovgs/Renderers/README.md

 }
 ```

-* 3. Initialize your ListView with your RendererBuilder<T> and your AdapteeCollection inside Activities and Fragments.
-You can use ListAdapteeCollection or create your own implementation creating a class which implements AdapteeCollection.
+* 3. Initialize your ListView with your RendererBuilder<T> and your AdapteeCollection inside Activities and Fragments. **You can use ListAdapteeCollection or create your own implementation creating a class which implements AdapteeCollection to configure your RendererAdapter.**

 ```java
 private void initListView() {